Key facts

 Workload

 Students are expected to participate in a range of learning activities.
-This may include classes, seminars, simulations, peer collaboration and online interaction.
+This may include lectures, seminars, simulations, peer collaboration and online interaction.
 Refer to unit details on the unit site or the University Handbook for more information.

 Participation requirements